See how wearing a seat belt can save you from potentially fatal consequences.

 Irrespective of the size of your vehicle, seat belts are absolutely necessary.
 Use of seat belts in SUVs, pickups, and vans reduces the risk of fatal injury to the driver and front seat passenger by 60%#.

-- It is not essential for guys to wear seat belts.
+- Guys don’t have to wear seat belts.

 Of the male vehicle occupants who were killed in fatal crashes, 60% were not buckled (age group of 18 to 34 years).*

 The best time to transition your child from a booster seat to an adult seat belt usually comes between 8 and 12 years of age.
-Best way to judge is to keep your children in booster seats until they outgrow it or are big enough to fit properly in seat belts.
+The best way to judge is to keep your children in booster seats until they outgrow them or are big enough to fit properly in seat belts.